mwbowers/mwbowers.github.io/reference/host-services/web-device-class-wait-for-data-for-program-method.md

 ---
 title: WebDevice.WaitForDataForProgram Method

-Id: amfWebDeviceClassWaitForDataForProgramMethod
-TocParent: amfWebDeviceClassMethods
-TocOrder: 140

-keywords: WaitForDataForProgram method
-keywords: WebDevice.WaitForDataForProgram method
-keywords: wait state
-keywords: web device, wait for data from program event
-keywords: display files, signal the webdevice thread to wait for data from program event
-keywords: how to, signal the webdevice thread to wait for data from program event

 ---

 Signals the **WebDevice** object thread the device is to wait for data from a program event.